William Langer: Senate career

 After African-American organizations asked Langer to propose a bill for the federal government to pay for the repatriation of African-Americans to the African continent, he did so.
 The bill, S. 1800, failed to pass.
+Langer was a Zionist who supported the establishment of Israel.
+During World War II, he had also supported American action to rescue Jewish refugees.

 In September 1950, Langer filibustered to prevent the override of President Harry S. Truman's veto of the McCarran Internal Security Act for five hours before collapsing.

 In 1951, Langer lobbied John J. McCloy, the U.S. High Commissioner for Germany, to grant a reprieve to Martin Sandberger, a high-ranking SS official who had been convicted of crimes against humanity and war crimes for his role in the mass murder of Jews and others in Estonia during the Holocaust.
 Although sentenced to die by the tribunal of the Einsatzgruppen trial, in no small part due to Langer's lobbying, Sandberger's sentence was commuted and he served only 13 years in custody.
 He died in 2010, at the age of 98.

 After the Nonpartisan League merged with the state Democratic party, Langer remained on the Republican ticket in the 1958 Senate elections and won without making a single campaign appearance in the state.
 He voted for the Civil Rights Act of 1957.
-Langer died in Washington, D.C. on November 8, 1959.
+Langer died in Washington, D.C., on November 8, 1959.
 He was the last U.S. senator to lie in state in the Senate Chamber until Robert Byrd of West Virginia in 2010.